 New Course Adapted to Support the Subsea Power Cable Market

-OMA’s ‘Understanding Subsea Power Cables’ course, which launched earlier this month, will ensure personnel are trained in the use of subsea power cables as well as understand the problems and faults that can occur.
-It has been developed in partnership with OMA’s sister company, Offshore Marine Management, as well as other offshore contractors who have many years of experience in subsea cable operations across the offshore renewables, telecoms and oil and gas industries.
+OMPA’s ‘Understanding Subsea Power Cables’ course, which launched earlier this month, will ensure personnel are trained in the use of subsea power cables as well as understand the problems and faults that can occur.
+It has been developed in partnership with OMPA’s sister company, Offshore Marine Management, as well as other offshore contractors who have many years of experience in subsea cable operations across the offshore renewables, telecoms and oil and gas industries.

-Refined from a similar course previously provided by OMA in South America, the ‘Understanding Subsea Power Cables’ course has been tailored to reflect specific requirements from clients spanning the Americas, the Middle East and Europe – ensuring it appeals the global offshore energy industry.
+Refined from a similar course previously provided by OMPA in South America, the ‘Understanding Subsea Power Cables’ course has been tailored to reflect specific requirements from clients spanning the Americas, the Middle East and Europe – ensuring it appeals the global offshore energy industry.
 The courses content now focuses on historical developments of subsea power cables, installation techniques, through to operations and maintenance and legal and environmental considerations.

-Antony Lewis, Business Manager at OMA, said: “As the face of offshore energy changes and the number of personnel required in the industry increases, there was a clear need for us to amend our previous course to ensure personnel working across the sector have a thorough understanding of the use of subsea power cables.
+Antony Lewis, Business Manager at OMPA, said: “As the face of offshore energy changes and the number of personnel required in the industry increases, there was a clear need for us to amend our previous course to ensure personnel working across the sector have a thorough understanding of the use of subsea power cables.
 It was vital we developed a course to meet the required knowledge and skills, increasing the know-how of front line personnel and those managing projects.